eso-mechanics/eso-mechanics/trials/hel-ra-citadel.md

       </div>
       <div class="section" data-description="left">
         <h2>Left Route</h2>
-        Your progress here is controlled by the other group as they will have access to levers which open the gates blocking your route.
-You will meet mostly the same enemies here with one addition (see below) but many of them will keep respawning until the right side have finished their section and unlocked the gate for you to move on.
+        <p>Your progress here is controlled by the other group as they will have access to levers which open the gates blocking your route.
+You will meet mostly the same enemies here with one addition (see below) but many of them will keep respawning until the right side have finished their section and unlocked the gate for you to move on.</p>
         <ul>
           <li><b>Welwa</b> - A mild introduction to the enemies you'll see on the boss for this side.
 They perform a rear kick attack which does moderate damage in a cone behind them.</li>
         </ul>